icomrade1/2thug4.me/README.md

 2thug4.me is a scare-mongering website.
 Acting like an ip-grabber, it shows the user their ip, along with some other information. although they aren't actually stored anywhere and are just there only to scare the user.
+You can click the background for the music to play.

 There's also an embed thug video that could be seen if you post the link on, for example, a discord channel.